Book 1 in the Harmless Military Series

 To prove her love and save her man, she has to go above and beyond the call of duty.

-Shannon is still mad, but she can’t help but hurt for the man she loves.
-He is darker, a bit more dangerous, but beneath that, he is the Kade she’s known for so many years.
+This is not the man who seduced her.
+He’s darker and a little more dangerous.
 When he pushes her to her limits in the bedroom, Shannon refuses to back down.
 One way or another, this military man is going to learn there is no walking away from love—not while she still has breath in her body.

-»WARNING: The following book contains: two infatuated lovers, a hard-headed military man, a determined woman, some old friends, and a little taste of New Orleans.
-Of course, there is a Dom who wants to be in a charge and a sub who wants to challenge him.
+Warning: This book contains two infatuated lovers, a hard-headed military man, a determined woman, some old friends, and a little taste of New Orleans.
 As always, ice water is suggested while reading.
-It might be the first military Harmless book, but the only thing that has changed is how hot our hero looks in his uniform — not to mention out of it.
+It might be the first military Harmless book, but the only thing that has changed is how hot our hero looks in his uniform—not to mention out of it.

 The sound of Hawaiian music drifted lightly through the air as Kade took a small sip of his beer.
 He stood on the side of the dance floor watching the wedding guests.
 It was one of those days Hawaiians took for granted he was sure, but Kade didn’t.
 The sweet scent of plumeria tickled his nose, and the sound of the ocean just a few hundred yards away combined with the music to ensure that the entire day seemed magical.
 The groom, Chris Dupree, smiled like a man who had just finished Hell Week with honors, while his new bride, Cynthia, glowed with more than that “happily just married” glow.
 Her gently rounded tummy was barely visible, but everyone knew she was pregnant.